headexpanded/fat_slob_plumbing/README.md

 Ron & Dave are on a mission to save humanity from the horror of a blocked toilet.

-Meanwhile, I'm on a mission to leverage TypeScript, Next.js, React, HyGraph, and **pure CSS** to produce the best website possible for Fat Slob Plumbing.
+Meanwhile, I'm on a mission to leverage TypeScript, Next.js, React, HyGraph, and pure CSS to produce the best website possible for Fat Slob Plumbing.

 Business is booming - they're franchising!

 ## React

-- I intend to make just about everything a React component, including cards, paragraphs, animations, spacers, and more.
-Plenty more to do on that.
+- Just about everything's a React component
+- HTML sections, cards, typography, even spacers

 ## Pure CSS

-- Why highlight the pure CSS?
-Because I'm proud of it!
-Take a look at the responsive design, the functions, and globals.css if you're interested.
-I've tried hard to write _cascading_ styles which respect HMTL semantics.
+- responsive design
+- _cascading_ styles, which respect HMTL semantics

 ## TypeScript